-Planning for residential, commercial and/or industrial developments is dealt with by your local district or borough council.
-If your planning development falls within a National Park boundary, you will need to get more information from Yorkshire Dales National Park or North York Moors National Park and apply to them for planning permission.
+Planning for residential, commercial and industrial developments is dealt with by district or borough councils.
+If your planning development falls within a National Park boundary, you need to get more information and apply for planning permission from Yorkshire Dales National Park or North York Moors National Park.

-You can submit a planning application online for minerals, waste or council property developments here, but you are advised to read the guidance below prior to submitting a formal application.
+You can submit a planning application online for minerals, waste or council property developments, but are advised to read the guidance below prior to submitting a formal application.

-We provide a pre-application advice service for the following developments: North Yorkshire County Council's own development* and Minerals and Waste Development ('County Matters').
+We provide a pre-application advice service for North Yorkshire County Council's own development* and Minerals and Waste Development ('County Matters').
 If your enquiry relates to residential development please contact your local planning authority (your district or borough council).

 We encourage developers to enter into pre-application discussions.
 This gives you an opportunity to discuss your proposal with us before formally submitting your application.
-It will also help to identify potential problems prior to a formal application being submitted and will help to speed up the decision making process.
+It will help to identify any potential problems and will help to speed up the decision making process.

 There are three ways to make an enquiry about whether planning permission is required:

-- For minerals development, please complete and return our minerals development enquiry form (pdf / 77 KB).
+- for minerals development, please complete and return our minerals development enquiry form (pdf / 77 KB); or

-The case officer will aim to respond to your pre-application request within 15 working days of the receipt of the required information.
-Please note that advice is given in good faith and represents an informal officer view without prejudice to the formal consideration of any future planning application.
+The case officer will aim to respond to your pre-application request within 15 working days of receipt of the required information.
+Advice is given in good faith and represents an informal officer view without prejudice to the formal consideration of any future planning application.

 There are considerable benefits in seeking advice before making an application:

-- It may lead to a reduction in time spent in working up proposals, identifying potential problems and sorting them out before an application is submitted;
+- it may lead to a reduction in the time spent working up proposals, identifying potential problems and sorting them out before an application is submitted;

 The case officer will provide you with a site-specific pre-application response which will generally cover the following: